shopware/docs/guides/plugins/plugins/content/seo/add-custom-seo-url.md

 Creating a SEO URL in this scenario can be achieved by creating a [plugin migration](../../plugin-fundamentals/database-migrations.md).

 The migration has to insert an entry for each sales channel and language into the `seo_url` table.
-For thise case, we're making use of the `ImportTranslationsTrait`, which comes with a helper method `importTranslation`.
+For this case, we're making use of the `ImportTranslationsTrait`, which comes with a helper method `importTranslation`.

 Don't be confused here, we'll just treat the `seo_url` table like a translation table, since it also needs a `language_id` and respective translated SEO URLs.
 You'll have to pass a German and an English array into an instance of the `Translations` class, which is then the second parameter for the `importTranslation` method.